Josef Bican: Style of play

+After a game for Rapid Vienna against Austria Vienna, an author in the Austrian newspaper Montagblatt, wrote: "Bican is not the conductor with a great concept.
+His game is excessive, his assists are difficult to achieve due to their unsaved accuracy."
+After an Admira Vienna game against Red Star Vienna, in 1936, an author in the Austrian newspaper Montagblatt, wrote: "The most mentioned player on the field was undeniably Bican, not only because of his transfer issues, but also for his truly remarkable performances.
+His dribbling, fine ball control, and deceiving his opponents were a real feast for the eyes of the spectators.
+After all, this time Bican was also his team's most successful player, scoring three goals."

+Recalling Bican, his former Slavia team-mate Ján Andrejkovič said: "Pepi was a player with all the qualities of a star.
+Excellent technique with left or right foot, outstanding headers, perfect positional play, precise passing and, above all, an incredible goalscorer."
+In 1940, a journalist for Slavia Prague wrote, "Bican is undeniably one of our best footballers.
+We can boldly say that he is one of the best centre forwards in Europe.
+What he lacks, in perhaps hardness, he makes up for in his unique ball technique.
+During his time in Prague, Bican has proven to be world class many times."

 Personal life

 Grandfather František and Grandmother Terezie were one of the poorest families of the town.
 Grandfather František’s second son Josef, died during the war and for financial support they took 50 koruna per month.
 The start of young Josef’s love for fishing came when Grandfather František took him and Vilík to a nearby river and the boys would fish either side of František.
-His refusal is described in the book: "I was born in Vienna, but my father was Czech, just like my mother," he finally declared.
-"I always felt like a Czech, and if I did something else, my dad would turn in his grave!"
+His refusal is described in the book, where he reveals he was "born in Vienna, but my father was Czech, just like my mother", before adding: "I always felt like a Czech, and if I did something else, my dad would turn in his grave!"
 Although the author was based on contemporary sources, he considers these words to be credible.
-"When I spoke to him, he always emphasized his Czechness," reveals Zikmund.
+Zikmund wrote: "When I spoke to him, he always emphasized his Czechness."